From concept to collaboration

 VFS is a collaboration support driven by a quest for increased cooperation between academia and the rest of society.
 With the help of VFS you can realise a common project, test your cooperation and lay the foundation for continued collaboration.

-Within the framework of the VFS a project can receive funding by between 50 000 and 200 000 SEK.
+Within the framework of the VFS a project can receive funding by up to 300 000 SEK.
 Cooperation projects can vary in scope and focus but are always to the mutual benefit of the participants.
-Applications for funding are made jointly by the parties.
-The financial assistance is paid to the project's academic party.
-Payment requires a cooperation agreement governing intellectual property rights, which UU Innovation, if necessary, can help with.

 What can be financed through VFS?